fedspendingtransparency/data-act-broker-backend/doc/INSTALL.md

 ## Set Up AWS Permissions and Credentials

 ### Create S3 Only Role

-**TODO:** Does the paragraph below make sense in a world where users looking to install the broker within their agencies might not be running the broker on an EC2 instance?
-Can we strike the paragraph?
-Throughout this section, can we replace _EC2 instance_ with more universal wording (_i.e._ that applies to people using their own web server or machine to run the broker)?

 When storing files on S3, it is a best practice to use AWS roles with the DATA Act broker.
 AWS roles provide a safe, automated key management mechanism to access and use AWS resources.
 At a minimum, this role should be granted Full S3 access permissions.